Our accessibility commitment

 Partnership work

-In April 2025 we will be partnering with TAP to host a bespoke training event at The Bottle Yard Studios for representatives of non-purpose-built production facilities, to explore TAP auditing for retrofitted industrial conversions and encourage knowledge sharing.
+In April 2025 we partnered with TAP to host a bespoke training event at The Bottle Yard Studios for representatives from non-purpose-built production facilities, to explore TAP auditing for retrofitted industrial conversions and encourage knowledge sharing.

-We are also proud to have partnered with Bristol UNESCO City of Film and Bristol Film Office to deliver the West of England Workforce Development Programme 2024/25 at the Studios, supporting local entrants from backgrounds underrepresented in the industry, including disabled people and those identifying as D/deaf or neurodiverse.
+We are also proud to have co-delivered the West of England Workforce Development Programme 2024/25 and subsequent All Set West Training at the Studios, supporting local entrants from backgrounds underrepresented in the industry, including disabled people and those identifying as D/deaf or neurodiverse.

 Find out more